Your browser is not optimized for viewing this website.

 Prerequisite: Algebra 1

-Required Materials: $25 course fee for lab and printable notes, a textbook to a pdf will be linked in Canvas.
+Required Materials: $25 course fee for lab and printable notes; a textbook will be linked as a PDF on Canvas.

 All Payments are non-refundable